 Although there are several similarities between shojin ryori cuisine and broader vegetarian cuisine in Japan, the notable differences lie in the strict guidelines around shojin ryori, along with its broader philosophical ethos.

-For one, because simplicity and harmony reign supreme in shojin ryori cuisine, everything is balanced: colors, flavors, elements and preparation methods—all of which exist in five variations:
+For one, because simplicity and harmony reign supreme in shojin ryori cuisine, everything is balanced: five colors, flavors, elements and preparation methods—all of which exist in five variations:

 Colors: black, green, red, white, yellow